 This scholarship is offered by the Loyola Office for International Programs.
 It is awarded to Loyola students participating in spring, fall, and summer API programs.
-The application for the Summer and Fall 2017 is available now.
+The application for the Spring 2018 is available now.

 API also offers program-specific scholarships through their website.
 Click here for more information.

 Loyola students are awarded an automatic scholarship of $400 for fall or spring semesters and $150 for summer internships.

 The Critical Language Scholarship (CLS) Program is a fully-funded overseas language and cultural immersion program for American undergraduate and graduate students.
 With the goal of broadening the base of Americans studying and mastering critical languages and building relationships between the people of the United States and other countries, CLS provides study opportunities to a diverse range of students from across the United States at every level of language learning.
 Most languages offered by the CLS Program do not require applicants to have any experience studying critical languages.
 Participants are selected based on their commitment to language learning and plans to apply their language skills to their future academic or professional pursuits.
 Please note that CLS is an intensive group-based language and cultural enrichment program.
 For more information, click here.

 Listing of donor-funded scholarships available to a variety of students, both those going on IES Abroad programs and those who are not.
 For more information, visit the IES scholarship page.